Q&A: Europe's new treaty to tighten budget rules

 Investors' attention is more on whether passage of the treaty persuades Germany to offer further financial help to the euro zone, perhaps by backing the issuance of common bonds within the single currency area.

+Germany wants to restrict assistance from the ESM to countries that have signed up to the fiscal pact.

-"I think that the goals of debt discipline will be achieved in the long run," said Gros.
+"I think that the goals of debt discipline will be achieved in the long run," said Gros of the think tank.
 "But not thanks to the treaty, rather due to the pressure from markets and the experience of countries like Italy.
 The treaty itself will be irrelevant."